Russell Blackford – curriculum vitae

 I have acted as a peer reviewer for a wide range of journals, including:

-In recent years I have been a frequent contributor to Free Inquiry, New Philosopher, and The Philosophers’ Magazine, as well as to the ABC’s Religion and Ethics Portal.
-I also contribute to the Cogito philosophy blog, hosted by The Conversation.
+In recent years I have been a frequent contributor to Free Inquiry, New Philosopher, The Philosophers’ Magazine, the ABC’s Religion and Ethics Portal, and The Conversation.

 Recent and current research

 One strand of my research relates closely to my doctoral dissertation in philosophy, completed at Monash University, examining regulatory policy in respect of emerging genetic technologies.
 The dissertation was approved in 2008, and I formally graduated in 2009.
 It is entitled Human Enhancement: The Challenge to Liberal Tolerance.

 I subsequently completed an extensively revised version, which was published by MIT Press in 2014, under the title Humanity Enhanced: Genetic Choice and the Challenge for Liberal Democracies.
 I continue to work in philosophical bioethics and in related areas of legal and political philosophy, particularly examining issues to do with the legal regulation of biomedical technology.